cloudandthings/terraform-aws-s3-inventory/README.md

 - **S3 Inventory Management**: Creates and configures S3 inventory reports for multiple source buckets
 - **Glue Catalog Integration**: Sets up Glue database and tables for querying inventory data
 - **Unified View**: Optional creation of a union view across all inventory tables for cross-bucket analysis
-- **Security & Compliance**: Configurable encryption, object locking, and IAM permissions
+- **Security & Compliance**: Configurable encryption, object locking, and IAM and LakeFormation permissions
 - **Lifecycle Management**: Automated lifecycle rules for inventory report retention

 Many features are optional and can be enabled/disabled as required.